 ‘The scientific output of the programme is notable for its impact both in academia and in society more generally.’

-ERCOMER has an interdisciplinary research programme on international migration, ethnic relations and cultural diversity, drawing on social psychological, sociological, political science, and anthropological approaches to issues that have strong and immediate societal relevance.
+ERCOMER (European Research Centre on Migration and Ethnic Relations) has an interdisciplinary research programme on international migration, ethnic relations and cultural diversity, drawing on social psychological, sociological, political science, and anthropological approaches to issues that have strong and immediate societal relevance.
 Our research is theory driven, using state-of-the-art (comparative) analytical techniques.

 Our research themes